-As a teaching artist he’s worked at Broadway Dreams to train the next generation of theater performers for music.
-He performed at Lincoln Center, Carnegie Hall, Symphony Hall, Birdland, Bastille Opera House, and 54 Below.
+As a teaching artist, I worked at Broadway Dreams to train the next generation of theater performers for music.
+My work has been performed at Lincoln Center, Carnegie Hall, Jazz At Lincoln Center, Symphony Hall, Birdland, Bastille Opera House, and 54 Below.

-Balint also collaborated on Broadway workshops such as Elton John’s Tammy Faye or Jim Steinman’s Bat Out Of Hell, and on Mariah Carey’s Christmas show, Josh Groban's Impossible Dream and Forest Whitaker’s Benefit Concert.
-Commissions: Gia Forakis Company, Peculiar Project Works, Tobe Art Productions.
+I also collaborated on Broadway workshops such as Elton John’s Tammy Faye or Jim Steinman’s Bat Out Of Hell, and on Mariah Carey’s Christmas show, Josh Groban's Impossible Dream, and Forest Whitaker’s Benefit Concert.